 We may need to phone you occasionally to discuss your account.
 We will always identify ourselves, and will ask a couple of security questions to verify that we are talking to the right person.
 We will never ask you to disclose your bank details or MyAccount passwords, and will never ask you to make an upfront payment to sign you up to a special tariff or contract.
 If you have any doubts about a caller claiming to represent EDF Energy, you should hang up the phone and call us on 0333 200 5100 to check if the call was genuine.

 Just because someone knows your bank details it doesn't mean they're genuine, so be mindful of who you trust.
 If you feel safe to, ask them questions too so they can verify their identity.

 - Check, check and check again

 If in doubt, take a moment to step back from the situation to think about what's really going on.
 If something doesn't feel right or seems wrong, it's usually right to question it.

 There are organisations that provide advice and support.
 Anything suspicious can be reported to Action Fraud.
 EDF Energy support the Take Five initiative.

-We need to make sure we're speaking to authorised account holders so we will ask you a couple of security questions.
-We will not ask for account passwords or security codes related to bank accounts or other payment cards.
-We'll only disclose account details to the account holder when we've verified their identity.
+When we receive calls, we need to make sure we're speaking to the account holder or an authorised representative, so we will always ask a couple of security questions.
+We will never ask for your online MyAccount password or security codes related to bank accounts or other payment cards.
+We'll only disclose account details to the account holder or authorised representative when we've verified their identity.

 Just because someone knows your bank details, it doesn't mean they're genuine, so be mindful of who you trust and don't be afraid to ask them questions to verify their identity.